 How mickey mousing works technically

-Mickey mousing sounds simple on the surface, but pulling it off cleanly takes careful math, close listening, and real coordination between the composer, the editor, and sometimes the sound designer.
+Mickey mousing may sound straightforward on the surface, but pulling it off just right takes careful calculation, a good ear, and real coordination between the composer, the editor, and sometimes even the sound designer.

 Hit points and how composers find them